 ECT-AD is a multisite, randomized, placebo-controlled inpatient trial aiming to determine the safety and efficacy of electroconvulsive therapy in the treatment of refractory agitation and aggression in patients with Alzheimer's Disease.
-This study is not currently enrolling.
+This study is currently enrolling.

 Low Field Magnetic Stimulation: Imaging Biomarkers in Geriatric Bipolar Depression is a study examining changes in brain activity after the use of low-field magnetic stimulation (LFMS).
 LFMS involves a series of electromagnetic pulses to the brain, with no physical sensation associated with its usage.
 The study is investigating the antidepressant effects LFMS has on older adults with bipolar disorder who are currently depressed.
 We use fMRI to examine these brain changes.
 This study is currently enrolling.

 GMDD is a three-year, longitudinal study of cognition and mood in older adults with and without the diagnoses of mood disorders.
 The study seeks to compare differences in cognition and functioning during the aging process in subjects with mood disorders and subjects without mood disorders.
 It is funded by the Rogers Family Foundation.
 This study is currently enrolling.